BoxVIS: Video Instance Segmentation with Box Annotations: Methodology

-\end{normalsize} where $E_{stin}$ indicates the set of the spatial-temporally paired pixels, among which at least one pixel locates in the inner bounding box of the instance in current frame. $N$ is the total number of the paired pixels with affinity higher than the threshold $S_e$ in the set $E_{stin}=E_s \cup E_t $.
+where $P(y_e=1)$ is the mask pairwise affinity \cite{tian2020boxinst}, and $E_{stin}$ indicates the set of the spatial-temporally paired pixels, among which at least one pixel locates in the inner bounding box of the instance in current frame. $N$ is the total number of the paired pixels with affinity higher than the threshold $S_e$ in the set $E_{stin}$.